zhihanyang2022/cnnvis/README.md

 ```
 <img src="https://github.com/zhihanyang2022/pngs/blob/master/kernels.png" alt="drawing" width="500"/>

-### Plot activations
+### Plot feature maps

-To plot activations / feature maps of a specific layer to a specific image:
+To plot feature maps of a specific layer to a specific image:
 ```python
 import numpy as np
 from matplotlib import pyplot as plt